-Humanism is a positive, non-religious approach to life shared by millions of people in Britain.
+Humanism is a non-religious approach to life shared by millions of people in the UK.
 Humanists rely on evidence and reason to discover truths about the universe, and put human welfare and happiness at the centre of their ethics.
-Humanists see no persuasive evidence for an afterlife or any discernible purpose to the universe, but believe human beings can act to make their own lives meaningful, find happiness in the one life they know they have, and support others to do the same.
-For more information about Humanism click here, where you will also find advice on further reading.
+Humanists see no persuasive evidence for an afterlife or any discernible purpose to the universe, but believe human beings can act to make their own lives meaningful, find happiness in the one life they they have, and support others to do the same.
+For more information about humanism click here, where you will also find advice on further reading.

-You can find a humanist perspective on wide range of themes here, including many of the topics studied in the Religious Studies GCSE exam specifications.
+You can find humanist perspectives on wide range of topics here, including many of the ethical debates studied in the Religious Studies GCSE and A level exam specifications.

 You can find information about booking one of our free, trained school speakers here.

 Yes.
-We can offer teacher training to fit your school’s needs.
+We can offer teacher training to fit you or your school’s needs.
 Click here for more information.